nikbelikov/tsp-solver/README.md

 ]
 ```

-The fitness here will be 9:
+The path here will be 9:

 ```
 0 -> 2 = 3